Petra Hůlová

 Available material: English synopsis, English sample

-Rights sold to: Poland (Afera)
+Rights sold to: Poland (Afera), USA (World Editions)

 Can a woman wake up one day and say #MeToo twenty years later?

 Entering her fifties, Sylvie Novak looks back on her successful career as a partisan writer and reflects on her complicated personal life.
 She revisits memories of an initiatory relationship with an older writer, reevaluating what happened long ago.
 And then there is the present: touring with her new book of feminist essays, dealing with the signs of ageing, and fighting the Invisible Woman Syndrome, all of which Sylvie does in her own way.
-But on top of everything, Sylvie’s daughter Judita, has no scruples about standing up to her mother, and eventually plays the ultimate card against her.
+On top of everything, Sylvie’s daughter Judita, has no scruples about standing up to her mother, and eventually plays the ultimate card against her.

 Against a backdrop of stereotypes, generational clashes, and various forms of social activism, we become spectators of a struggle.